pairinteraction/pairinteraction/doc/sphinx/index.rst

 If you have a question that is related to problems, bugs, or suggests an improvement, consider raising an :github:`issue <issues>` on :github:`GitHub <>`.

 The pairinteraction library is licensed under the `LGPL v3`_.
-The extension for calculating radial wave functions using Whittaker functions and the graphical user interface is licensed under the `GPL v3`_.
+The extension for calculating radial wave functions using Whittaker functions and the graphical user interface are licensed under the `GPL v3`_.
 The GPL v3 also applies to the combined work and all provided binary builds.

 .. _signing up: https://goo.gl/forms/4bmz3qeuLjKfRlWJ3